Syriac Orthodox Church: Middle Ages

-By the 7th century AD, the Syriac Orthodox identity gradually began to shift from a purely religious association to one considered ethnic, as the adoption of Edessan Aramaic became one of their strongest features.
+By the seventh century AD, the Syriac Orthodox identity began to see the adoption of Edessan Aramaic become one of its strongest features.
 (Note: The use of Edessan Aramaic, however, was not an indication of defining themselves with the ancient Arameans.)
-The 8th-century hagiography Life of Jacob Baradaeus provides evidence of a definite denominational and social differentiation between the Chalcedonians and Miaphysites (Syriac Orthodox).
-The longer hagiography indicates that the Syriac Orthodox (referred to as "Syriac Jacobites" in the work: Suryoye Yaquboye) identified more closely with Jacob's story than with those of other saints.
+The eighth-century hagiography Life of Jacob Baradaeus provides evidence of a definite denominational and social differentiation between the Chalcedonians and Miaphysites (Syriac Orthodox).
+The longer hagiography indicates that the Syriac Orthodox, referred to as Suryoye Yaquboye (Syriac Jacobites), in the work, identified more closely with Jacob's story than with those of other saints.
 The Coptic historian and Miaphysite bishop Severus ibn al-Muqaffa discusses the origins of the Jacobites and their veneration of Jacob Baradaeus.
-He asserted that, unlike the Chalcedonian Christians (referred to as "Melkites"), Miaphysite Jacobites never compromised their Orthodoxy to win the favor of the Byzantine emperors, as the Melkites had done.
+He asserted that, unlike the Chalcedonian Christians (referred to as "Melkites"), Miaphysite Jacobites never compromised their orthodoxy to win the favor of the Byzantine emperors, as the Melkites had done.

-In the 10th century, after the Byzantine reconquest of Cappadocia, Cilicia and Syria, the Byzantine emperor encouraged Syriac settlement of these newly conquered frontier lands leading to a period of economic and intellectual flourishing for Syriac Orthodox communities from 950 to 1020.
-The 65th Patriarch John VII Sarigta and his two successors resided at the Monastery of Bārid close to Melitene, one of many newly founded monasteries at the time, and Syriac Orthodox Christians were granted access to imperial positions.
-The wealth and influence of the Syriac Orthodox communities then sparked conflicts with the Byzantine church, which began to persecute Syriac Orthodox Christians, forcing Patriarch Dionysius IV to relocate the seat to the Arabic Amida.
+In the tenth century, after the Byzantine reconquest of Cappadocia, Cilicia and Syria, the Byzantine emperor encouraged Syriac settlement of these newly conquered frontier lands, leading to a period of economic and intellectual flourishing for Syriac Orthodox communities from 950 to 1020.
+The 65th patriarch John VII Sarigta and his two successors resided at the Monastery of Bārid, close to Melitene, one of many newly founded monasteries at the time, and Syriac Orthodox Christians were granted access to imperial positions.
+The wealth and influence of the Syriac Orthodox communities then sparked conflicts with the Byzantine Church, which began to persecute Syriac Orthodox Christians, forcing Patriarch Dionysius IV to relocate the seat to Amida.